-All film and television programs can be categorised into genres.
-In this course students will examine the difference between film genres, as well as build upon the skills learnt in year 8 media by creating some productions of their own.
-This course will provide students with the skills and technologies to produce their very own films, and deliver a vital understanding of the how to decode Hollywood films.
+Horror?
+Comedy?
+Sci-Fi?
+Romance?
+Everyone has a favourite film and film genre.
+In this course students will explore film genres.
+This course will provide students with the skills and technologies to produce their very own films, and understand how to appreciate Hollywood films.
 The emphasis will be on using digital cameras, computers and industry standard editing software.